tlienart/Franklin.jl/README.md

 ## Associated repositories

 * [LiveServer.jl](https://github.com/asprionj/LiveServer.jl) a package coded with [Jonas Asprion](https://github.com/asprionj) to render and watch the content of a local folder in the browser.
-* [JuDocTemplates.jl](https://github.com/tlienart/JuDocTemplates.jl) the repositories where Franklin themes/templates are developed.
+* [FranklinTemplates.jl](https://github.com/tlienart/FranklinTemplates.jl) the repositories where Franklin themes/templates are developed.
 * [franklindocs](https://github.com/tlienart/franklindocs) the repository for Franklin's website.

 ## Licenses

 **Core**:

-* Franklin, JuDocTemplates and LiveServer are all MIT licensed.
+* Franklin, FranklinTemplates and LiveServer are all MIT licensed.

 **External**: